AdobeDocs/support-resources.en/help/adobe-success-portal/technical-persona/support-and-insights/support-and-insights-overview.md

 ![snapshot-tab](/help/adobe-success-portal/assets/snapshot-tab-support-and-insights.png)

-## Findings {#findings}
+## [!UICONTROL Findings] {#findings}

 The **[!UICONTROL Findings]** tab highlights issues detected across performance, security, and functionality.
 Entries are flagged based on risk level, status, and time since the last scan.

 Click on an entry in the list to view its status, risk level, cause, symptoms, and our recommendations to address it.
-For more information, refer to our documentation on [Manage findings in Adobe Success portal].
+For more information, refer to our documentation on [Manage findings in [!DNL Adobe Success] portal](/help/adobe-success-portal/technical-persona/support-and-insights/manage-findings-adobe-success-portal.md).

 ![findings-tab](/help/adobe-success-portal/assets/findings-tab-support-and-insights.png)